triggerfoxgames-stack/IdleZZ/README.md

-# IdleZZ
-Screensaver program I made in Lua.
-Takes Images, Gifs, and Music, allowing you to make your own custom DVD bounce screensaver!

 # HOW TO USE

 F11 - Toggle Fullscreen (When first opening the program, you'll have to press it twice for it to work. not exactly sure why)